OrchardPerformance/rusefi_prototype/Ion_Sense_Code.md

 ----------------------------------------------------------------------
 ## auto detect spark angle from ion trace
-***Use the rise of >0.3v to detec the initiation of the spark, the actual initiation of the spark can be a little of to the comanded spark angle and there is some shift with load and rpm.***
+***Use the rise of >0.3v to detect the initiation of the spark, the actual initiation of the spark can be a little of to the commanded spark angle and there is some shift with load and rpm.***
 ***% create array and record the index that ion trace exceeds -1 volt***

 isSpark = ION1 > 0.3;                        ***% check to see if ion trace goes over +0.3 volts, creates logical array***